Philly Proud: Brother, sister honoring father with acts of kindness

 So they combined their skills in business, graphic design and marketing, to create "SURVIVED".
 Wrist bands, window clings, and lawn signs that show others that their business has been cleaned properly and that the staff is healthy.

-"All we ask is for them to take the pledge of integrity and to keep your customers safe and promised them with the window cleaning a lawn sign that you have conscientiously and ethically cleaned your place," said Christensen of Berlin, New Jersey.
+"All we ask is for (businesses) to take the Pledge of Integrity and promise customers that the window cling and/or lawn sign shows that the business has conscientiously and ethically sanitized their business," said Christensen of Berlin, New Jersey.

 The red, yellow and green wristbands can also be used for social situations, like weddings, and even trips to the supermarket.

-"The feedback we're getting from the businessmen is, 'Wow I don't I have to repetitively or quickly say I'll clean inside.'
-The window sign says it all-- welcome back we've missed you and we have conscientiously taking that badge of integrity," said Christensen.
+"The feedback we're getting from the businessmen is, 'Wow I don't have to repetitively or quickly say I'll clean inside.'
+The window sign says it all-- welcome back we've missed you and we have conscientiously taken that Pledge of Integrity," said Christensen.

 Philly Proud: Brother, sister honoring father with acts of kindness